ionoid/docs.ionoid.io/docs/iot-apps.md

 ### Build Archive Apps

+Since archive apps are archive files that contain the app and its dependencies, there are several methods to build such archive files.
+The following section details this for simple applications that do not need a full Linux file systems and other tools.

+For more complex applications with dependencies and often docker images, there are multiple tools:

+* [Debian debootstrap](https://wiki.debian.org/Debootstrap) to bootstrap a basic debian image.
+Then the application, its bundles and the `app.yaml` file should all be added the debian image and a tarball should be generated.

+* [Make IoT Apps](#make-iot-apps) is our standard method to build lightweight self contained IoT and Edge apps.
+Please refer to the next chapter [Make Linux IoT and Edge Apps](#make-iot-apps) documentation.

+* Minimal simple way to build archive apps:
-These steps describe how we built our previous example [Hello World IoT App](https://storage.googleapis.com/public.opendevices.io/apps/arch/armv7/hello-world/hello-world-armv7-v0.2.tar)
+These steps describe how we manually built our previous example [Hello World IoT App](https://storage.googleapis.com/public.opendevices.io/apps/arch/armv7/hello-world/hello-world-armv7-v0.2.tar)

-- Create and enter the App directory `hello-world`:
+    - Create the app directory `hello-world`:

 ```bash
 mkdir hello-world
 cd hello-world
 ```

-- Populate the App directory with `app.yaml` and executable files
+    - Populate the app directory with `app.yaml` and executable files:

-Content of hello-world directory should be:
 ```
 hello-world:/
   ./app.yaml